juhaaa/forum/README.md

 ## Changelog

 >- Where are we now?
+>
 >### Week 1 and 2
+>
 >- Pretty much just trying to test and understand flask
+>
 >### Week 3
+>
 >- Project somewhat on its way.
 Basic html design is pretty much done and I'm pretty sure my schema if fine.
 Now there remains implementing almost all database functionality.

 ## How to open?

-- 1st you need to setup virtual environment:
+- 1st you need download the project and setup virtual environment:

 ```bash
 python3 -m venv venv